dougalstanton/dougalstanton.net/pages/bjj-training-diary.markdown

 All that aside my wrist couldn't really take any weight so I was doing a lot of pushing with my left elbow/forearm instead.
 At the end of the class I managed what felt like quite an effective escape from half guard but then my training partner dropped on my ankle at a funny angle and I had to call it a night.
 There was no way I was really up for the full sparring anyway.
 Limping home was hard enough at that point.

+# 2015-01-22 Open Guard Pass

+The usual story about upness through the medium of **passing the open guard** and closing distance on the opponent to gain some kind of side control or mount.

+Not much technical again, just experimentation.
+Things to note was my habit (when defending) of being quite passive and waiting to see what the other person did.
+Being more active seems sensible: trying to predict their movements and trying to imbalance them so they have no stable starting point from which to move.

+Being more aggressive while sparring seemed to help too though it just led to lots of stalling.
+Once the other person has turtled I need to really think "get onto them, turn around so I've got their head" to get out of this stalling.

+When I'm trapped in mount I always forget to bridge which is really silly but there you go.